mujahid-rahman/Multiple-Layer-Neural-Network/README.md

 ```
 ![](https://github.com/pangolulu/neural-network-from-scratch/raw/master/figures/nn-from-scratch-dataset.png)

-The dataset we generated has two classes, plotted as red and blue points.
+The dataset in this project have been generated has two classes, plotted as red and blue points.
 Our goal is to train a Machine Learning classifier that predicts the correct class given the x- and y- coordinates.
 Note that the data is not linearly separable, we can’t draw a straight line that separates the two classes.
 This means that linear classifiers, such as Logistic Regression, won’t be able to fit the data unless you hand-engineer non-linear features (such as polynomials) that work well for the given dataset.

 In fact, that’s one of the major advantages of Neural Networks.
 You don’t need to worry about feature engineering.
 The hidden layer of a neural network will learn features for you.

 ## Neural Network
 ### Neural Network Architecture
-You can read this tutorial (<http://cs231n.github.io/neural-networks-1/>) to learn the basic concepts of neural network.
-Like activation functions, feed-forward computation and so on.

-Because we want our network to output probabilities the activation function for the output layer will be the [softmax](https://en.wikipedia.org/wiki/Softmax_function), which is simply a way to convert raw scores to probabilities.
+In this project I want my network to output probabilities the activation function for the output layer will be the [softmax](https://en.wikipedia.org/wiki/Softmax_function), which is simply a way to convert raw scores to probabilities.
 If you’re familiar with the logistic function you can think of softmax as its generalization to multiple classes.

 When you choose softmax as output, you can use [cross-entropy loss](https://en.wikipedia.org/wiki/Cross_entropy#Cross-entropy_error_function_and_logistic_regression) (also known as negative log likelihood) as loss function.
 More about Loss Function can be find in <http://cs231n.github.io/neural-networks-2/#losses>.
 ### Learning the Parameters